 IEC specifications for software

-Do international standards really not exist in world of software?
+Do international standards exist in world of software?

-Some IEC specifications that are purely about software.
+Some IEC specifications themselves are actually about software.
 Here are some examples:

 -

-IEC 62304.
-This is the international standard for medical device software life cycle processes.
+IEC 62304 is the international standard for medical device software life cycle processes.

 -

-ISO 26262.
-This is a standard for functional safety in automotive software.
+ISO 26262 is a standard for functional safety in automotive software.

 -

-MISRA C. These are guidelines for software in critical systems.
+MISRA C are guidelines for the development of software in critical systems.

 -